-(2) No one lawfully within the Philippine territory shall be expelled therefrom, as an individual or as part of a group, wholly or partially, on account of acts as a human rights defender.
+(2) No one lawfully within the Philippine territory shall be expelled, by means of an individual or a collective measure, from its territory, wholly or partially, on account of the acts as a human rights defender.

 (3) No one shall be deprived of the right to enter or leave the country on account of one's status, activities or work as a human rights defender.